JonathanWThom/quack/README.md

 the environment.
 One of those is your QUACKWORD, which is your key to the castle.
 When you enter a message, it is encrypted, and can only be read with the right QUACKWORD.
 If you include no other variables, each message is stored as a file in `$HOME/.quack`.
-If however, you include the credentials for an S3 bucket, your messages will be stored there, and you'll be able to read or write to them (with Quack) from anywhere.
+If however, you include the credentials for an S3 or GCS Bucket, your messages will be stored there, and you'll be able to read or write to them (with Quack) from anywhere.

 Oh, and your messages can't be longer than 280 characters.

 ## Installation